NoroffFEU/development-platforms/mysql-case-study.md

     -> WHERE income/dependents > 10000 AND age > 30;
 ```
 - Full support of SQL `GROUP BY` and `ORDER BY` clauses.
 Support for functions as `COUNT()`, `AVG()`, `STD()`, `SUM()`, `MAX()`, `MIN()`, and `GROUP CONCAT()`'
-- It supports `LEFT OUTER JOIN` and `RIGHT OUTER JOIN` with both standard SQL and ODBC syntax
+- It supports `LEFT OUTER JOIN` and `RIGHT OUTER JOIN` with both standard SQL and ODBC (Open Database Connectivity) syntax
 - Support `DELETE`, `INSERT`, `REPLACE`, and `UPDATE` to return the number of rows that were changed/affected, or to return the number of rows matched instead of setting a flag when connecting to the server
 - Support for MySQL-specific `SHOW` statements that retrieve information about databases, storage engines, tables, and indexes.
 Support for the `INFORMATION_SCHEMA` database, implemented according to standard SQL.
 - An `EXPLAIN` to show how the optimizer resolves a query